 Other Moped Information

-Moped riders under 19 will need to wear a helmet when driving on a public road.
-No matter what age you are, passengers are not allowed on your bike.
+Moped riders under 19 years old will need to wear a helmet when driving on a public road.

 Moped riders are entitled to a traffic lane, but need to stay as close to the curb as practical.